 Why do cultures become tight or loose?

 My hunch was that there is no common geography, religion, language or tradition that unifies tight and loose cultures.
 Rather, it’s about ecological and human threat.
 I looked at how many times nations had been invaded and how many natural disasters they’ve had.
 The idea is pretty simple: when groups have threat – whether it’s Mother Nature’s fury or invasions – then they need stronger rules to coordinate and to survive.
 By contrast, when we don't have threat, we can afford to loosen up and be a little more permissive.
 After the Boston bombing, you could see people tightening up.
 In my lab, if we have people feel a fake threat, they want stronger rules.
 The reason is because you feel like you can’t solve these things on your own, and you want cohesion as a group.
 You want strong rules and punishments that make people not defect.
-We saw the same principle in the U.S. election and in France: people who feel threatened feel like their country is too loose and they want stronger leaders, because tightness is associated with the desire for autocratic and independent leaders that are useful in those circumstances.
+We saw the same principle in the U.S. election and in France: people who feel threatened feel like their country is too loose and they want stronger leaders.
 We better take history more seriously, because according to our ethnographies, what we are witnessing presently is historical replication.

 What can rule makers and rule breakers learn from each other?